Elliot-Ayliffe/GRACE-HPC/docs/inputs_outputs.md

 #### **Equivalents for User Interest**

-These data are provided as approximate values intended to help contextualise the impact of the users carbon footprint.
+These data are provided as approximate values intended to help contextualise the impact of the user's computational carbon footprint.
 See the [Methodology](methodology.md) for sources and assumptions for these calculations.

 | Column Name         | Description                                                                     |